Aalhad/MeetBotHuron/README.md

 	    •	1st floor
 	    •	floor 1
 	    •	floor one

      Note: Unfortunately building specifiers are not yet ready!
 Examples :
 	•	/RoomStatus
 	•	/Roomstatus CERF315
 	•	/Find available rooms on the 1st floor
 	•	/find any rooms on floor 3
 	•	/Find all occupied rooms on the floor two
 	•	/find available rooms on the second floor

-The bot encouragse you to try all kinds of possibilities and let us know your result!
+	The bot encourages you to try all kinds of possibilities and let us know your result!